stabix/stabix/doc/ebsd_map_gui.rst

    :scale: 40 %
    :align: center

-   *Figure 2 : a) Screenshot of the EBSD map GUI with an EBSD map of a Ti alloy before smoothing and b) after smoothing*
+   *Figure 1 : Screenshot of the EBSD map GUI with an EBSD map of a Ti alloy a) before smoothing and b) after smoothing*

 .. _misorientation_angle: